ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 I am new to GitHub.
 Why do we use Git/GitHub?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GitHub allows multiple contributors to work on a software project simultaneously under an organization like ``Billingegroup`` or ``diffpy``.
 There are two primary needs.
-First, we want to ensure that any changes under this organization are reviewed by the organization's project owner.
+First, we want to ensure that any changes under this organization are reviewed by the organization's project maintainer.
 Second, we want to ensure we add new changes from the latest version of the code, particularly when working with multiple contributors across different time zones.
 Hence, we use GitHub to serve the needs with a specific workflow below.
 Please see below for an overview of the GitHub workflow.

 .. _github-workflow-overview: